The Best Acne Scar Treatment for Even the Toughest Scars

 As much as you’d like to forget your pimpled past, your face remembers—in the form of scars.
 Whether they’re raised and red, flat, or depressed, acne scars don’t stand a chance against these newer skin-smoothing treatments.

-As the name suggests, ice pick scars are very deep acne scars in the skin that look like the skin has been punctured with… an ice pick.
+As the name suggests, ice pick scars are very deep acne scars that look like the skin has been punctured with… an ice pick.
 When the body produces too little collagen in response to an injury, depressed scars such as ice picks can form.
 “Ice pick scars represent the result of infected sebaceous gland openings on the skin.
 They are usually the most difficult to correct,” says New York City plastic surgeon Gerald Imber, MD.

 Acne scar treatment: “Treatment may include excising the scar with a small ‘punch,’ and suturing the defect closed, but this only works for isolated ice pick scars,” he says.
 New York City dermatologist Judy Hellman, MD, adds: “We can also do skin grafts and take skin from behind the ear to fill the scar, and then we can use a laser or radiofrequency device to smooth it out.”

 Boxcar scars are also depressed, but they tend to be broader and boxier than ice picks.
 Everyone heals differently, and depressed acne scars like boxcars form when too little collagen is produced during wound healing.

 Acne scar treatment: Energy-based skin resurfacing with a laser, radiofrequency, or an ultrasound device can help treat boxcar scars, according to Nada Elbuluk, MD, an assistant professor at the Ronald O. Perelman Department of Dermatology at New York University Langone Medical Center in New York City.
 “They all work by creating new collagen beneath the surface of the skin.”
 A series of treatments is likely needed based on the extent of scarring, she says.
 Chemical peels can also help but to a lesser extent.
 With either procedure, using a retinoid to increase cell turnover and further boost collagen can help improve results, Dr. Elbuluk adds.